notrealzapa/ColumbiaAerial/README.md

 ## Contact

 For any inquiries, please contact the project maintainer at zyb2003@columbia.edu or zhumazhanbalapanov@gmail.com.

+## Thanks to...

+Solal, Arthur and Anay contributed immensely to the project, thanks you very much guys! ajb2371@columbia.edu, sdp2170@columbia.edu, ac5683@columbia.edu